Into Windows

 Method 3 of 4

-Step 1: Right-click on desktop, click Personalize option to open the Personalization section of the Settings app.
+Step 1: Right-click on the desktop and click the Personalize option to open the Personalization section of the Settings app.

 Open personalization panel Windows 10 step1